 Body: Feel, Nourish, and Soothe.

-When life’s tough times hit, we want to have some tools in our toolbox that we can use to help feel, nourish, and soothe our body.
+When life’s tough times hit, we want to have some tools in our toolbox.
+Tools we can use to help feel, nourish, and soothe our body.

 For examples, one of my emotional first aid body go-to’s when my schedule’s overly full and I’m feeling overwhelmed by life and professional commitments is hopping on my bike and riding it along the Bay while blaring Florence + The Machine’s Shake it Out on repeat through my earbuds.